Orthopaedic Negligence Claims

 - Other conditions such as infection, tumours, degeneration and congenital problems

-Diagnostic mistakes in orthopaedics are to a large extent due to misreading X-rays and missing fractures.
+- Missed or wrongly diagnosed fractures – diagnostic mistakes in orthopaedics are to a large extent due to misreading X-rays and missing fractures.
 The current organisation of orthopaedic cover in Accident and Emergency Departments means that junior doctors are usually first to review X-rays.
 This leads to a greater chance of misdiagnosis of an injury.
 Hand and foot fractures are the most commonly missed.

-In another recent case, an otherwise fit and healthy woman who sustained a fractured femur while running was mis-diagnosed as having a pulled hamstring muscle.
+- In another recent case, an otherwise fit and healthy woman who sustained a fractured femur while running was mis-diagnosed as having a pulled hamstring muscle.
 Despite severe pain and swelling and being unable to weight-bear, no X-rays were taken.
 When the fracture was finally discovered four days later, she underwent an operation to straighten her leg, but died on the table due to a cardiac arrest.
 Her traumatised family believe the delay in diagnosis contributed to her death and are currently awaiting the results of the inquest.

-A report in the Health and Safety Journal published in February 2019, highlights a National Patient Safety Alert issued by NHS Improvement.
-There are concerns that thousands of patients received incorrect metal plate implants during their orthopaedic operation.
-X-rays across more than 140 trusts are to be reviewed in order to determine which patients had surgery with a metal plate for a long bone fracture since February 2018.
-The review was prompted after metal plates in two patients buckled.
-Patients with the wrong plate may require further surgery.
+- X-rays across more than 140 trusts are to be reviewed in order to determine which patients had surgery with a metal plate for a long bone fracture since February 2018.

 There were also reports that orthopaedic surgeons in a German hospital mistakenly implanted femoral components for total knee replacements without cement, even though the implants were designed to be used with cement.
 Of the 47 patients affected, 30 had to undergo revision surgery.

-In 2018, the British Medical Journal reported that a consultant orthopaedic surgeon was struck off the medical register when he operated on the wrong part of his patient’s knee and then falsified records to cover up his mistake.
-His patient, a 28-year-old footballer now suffers with severe disability of his knee as a consequence.
+- His patient, a 28-year-old footballer now suffers with severe disability of his knee as a consequence.
 The GMC panel chair said that the surgeon, ‘Demonstrated a flagrant disregard of his duty of care, both with regard to his clinical failure and with his attempt to conceal his error’.

 If you think that you may have suffered due to orthopaedic negligence, contact our specialist team of medical negligence solicitors for a free confidential discussion.
 In order to prove negligence, there must have been a duty of care that was breached, and an injury or harm resulted as a consequence.
 Our team of specialists will advise you whether or not you have a viable claim for compensation and we will support you through the process.